1. Total distance of route and date of ride?

 2. How long did it take to complete?
 Were you going fast or travelling leisurely?

-It took two days.
-Very chilled riding.
-However, the roads were very wet on the first day and between Laingsburg and Sutherland it was washed away completely.
-Had to go through a few fast flowing rivers.
+It took two days of relaxed riding.
+However, the roads were drenched on the first day and the road between Laingsburg and Sutherland was almost washed away completely.
+I had to cross a few fast flowing rivers.

 3. Why are you recommending this route?
 What’s special about it?

 You get to experience a wide range of Westen Cape areas.
-Touching on the legendary R62, then riding over Langkloof Pass outside Montagu all the way to the Anysberg Nature Reserve area.
-From there the Moordenaarskaroo road leads you over the Komsberg, zig-zagging over the Buffelsriver to Sutherland.
-Experiencing Ouberg Pass in it’s glory is always a great feeling.
-The breath taking Tankwa Karoo carries you home like an old friend.
+Touching on the legendary R62, then riding over Langkloof Pass near Montagu, all the way to the Anysberg Nature Reserve area.
+From there the Moordenaarskaroo road leads you over the Komsberg, zig-zagging over the Buffels river to Sutherland.
+Experiencing Ouberg Pass in its glory is always a treat.
+Then the breathtaking Tankwa Karoo carries you home like an old friend.
 Plenty to tick off your “to ride” list.

 4. Please tell us how the route runs.

 Cape Town> Worcester (turn right to)> Robertson> Ashton> Montagu (drive straight through town, turn left onto gravel at first available turn.
 I think the sign reads Tolana/Ladismith)>